 Tinnitus is the term used for any noise heard in the ears or head, in the absence of any external sound.

-About 1 in 10 people suffer with tinnitus.
+Approximately 1 in 8 people suffer with tinnitus.
 It is quite common with a hearing loss, but people with normal hearing can also experience tinnitus.
 Many people live with it and it does not disrupt their daily life.
-Following medical consultation, Hearing Therapy can provide, information about tinnitus and support with tinnitus management, which may include a combination of :-
+Following medical consultation, Hearing Therapy can provide, information about tinnitus and support with tinnitus management, which may include a combination of: -

 - Information and practical coping strategies.